Tasigna: Atherosclerosis-Related Diseases

 Tasigna (nilotinib) was approved by the FDA in 2007 for the treatment of adult patients with newly diagnosed Philadelphia chromosome positive chronic myeloid leukemia (Ph+ CML).
 Tasigna has been linked to atherosclerosis, which is a disease that results in thickening, hardening, and blocking of the arteries due to the buildup of plaque.
 In turn, strokes, heart attacks, and lower limbs amputations can be Tasigna side effects as these are serious medical conditions that can result from, or are secondary to, atherosclerosis-related diseases.

-However, for whatever reason, Novartis Pharmaceuticals has issued stronger warnings about atherosclerosis-related diseases and the resulting Tasigna side effects — compared to what is found on the US version of the Tasigna drug label.
-This situation has given rise increasing concern and the contention that any warnings about Tasigna side effects in the current US drug label are insufficient, or a failure to adequately warn.
+For whatever reason, in Canada the drug company Novartis Pharmaceuticals has issued stronger warnings about atherosclerosis-related diseases being Tasigna side effects — compared to what is found on the US version of the Tasigna drug label.
+This situation has given rise to the contention that warnings about Tasigna side effects in the current US drug label are insufficient, or a failure to adequately warn.
 In turn, drug injury products liability lawsuits have been filed against Novartis.